Viral disease to blame in deaths of some 1,000 Idaho deer

-SALMON, Idaho (Reuters) - A viral disease called bluetongue, which tends to strike with greater severity during droughts, is to blame for the mysterious die-off of as many as 1,000 whitetail deer in Idaho, state wildlife managers said on Tuesday.
+SALMON, Idaho, Oct 6 (Reuters) - A viral disease called bluetongue, which tends to strike with greater severity during droughts, is to blame for the mysterious die-off of as many as 1,000 whitetail deer in Idaho, state wildlife managers said on Tuesday.

 The Idaho Department of Fish and Game began receiving reports of dead and dying deer last month tied to a bluetongue outbreak concentrated in north-central parts of the state bordering Washington.